 Hosted by Rachel Haight, please RSVP firstname.lastname@example.org>

-Rachel has been experimenting with growing dye plants and preparing dye baths and would like to shared her explorations and knowledge in a free community garden workshop this October.
+Rachel has been experimenting with growing dye plants and preparing dye baths and shared her explorations and knowledge in a free community garden workshop this October.

 We had a very productive and fun work day at the garden with the help of 10 volunteers from the Cal Rotaract Program.
 The City of Berkeley, through the leadership of Shallon Allen, generously donated 20 bags of decorative mulch, new work gloves, and 3 bags of potting soil.
 Margaret Shyu, from Cal Rotaract, organized the work crew, with Lawrence, our site leader.